Blogroll

 Using data from the Hapmap to illustrate Hardy Weinberg equilibrium.
 The code and the data are below.
 The original inspiration for these comes from John Novembre, who made a similar plot for one of his classes.
 I took 10,000 SNPs … Continue reading

-Posted in popgen teaching, teaching
+Posted in popgen teaching, Programming exercises, teaching

-8 Comments
+14 Comments

 Population genetics course resources: Quantitative traits 3.